emericg/OpenSubtitlesDownloadQt/README.md

 ------------

 - Emeric Grange <emeric.grange@gmail.com> maintainer
-- LenuX for his work on the Qt GUI
+- LenuX for his work on the Qt5 GUI
 - jeroenvdw for his work on the 'subtitles automatic selection' and the 'search by filename'
 - Gui13 for his work on the arguments parsing
 - Tomáš Hnyk <tomashnyk@gmail.com> for his work on the 'multiple language' feature